Sakthi-143/Customer_Segmentation/README.md

 - **Missing Values**: There are missing values in the `Income` feature.
 - **DateTime Parsing**: `Dt_Customer` feature indicating the date a customer joined the database is not parsed as DateTime.
 - **Categorical Encoding**: Some features are categorical (dtype: object) and will need to be encoded into numeric forms later.

+## Overview
+This repository contains a dataset analysis focusing on customer segmentation and insights derived from a marketing campaign.
+The dataset consists of customer information including demographic details, purchase history, and campaign response data.

+## Dataset Information
+- Total number of data-points after removing the rows with missing values: 2216
+- Total number of duplicated rows: 0

+### Features
+- **ID**: Unique identifier for each customer
+- **Year_Birth**: Year of birth of the customer
+- **Education**: Level of education of the customer
+- **Marital_Status**: Marital status of the customer
+- **Income**: Income of the customer
+- **Kidhome**: Number of small children in the customer's household
+- **Teenhome**: Number of teenagers in the customer's household
+- **Dt_Customer**: Date when the customer was enrolled
+- **Recency**: Number of days since the last purchase
+- **MntWines**: Amount spent on wines
+- **MntFruits**: Amount spent on fruits
+- **MntMeatProducts**: Amount spent on meat products
+- **MntFishProducts**: Amount spent on fish products
+- **MntSweetProducts**: Amount spent on sweet products
+- **MntGoldProds**: Amount spent on gold products
+- **NumDealsPurchases**: Number of purchases made with discount
+- **NumWebPurchases**: Number of purchases made through the website
+- **NumCatalogPurchases**: Number of purchases made through catalog
+- **NumStorePurchases**: Number of purchases made directly in stores
+- **NumWebVisitsMonth**: Number of visits to the website per month
+- **AcceptedCmp3-5**: Whether the customer accepted marketing campaign 3-5
+- **AcceptedCmp1-2**: Whether the customer accepted marketing campaign 1-2
+- **Complain**: Whether the customer has complained
+- **Z_CostContact**: Cost of contacting the customer
+- **Z_Revenue**: Revenue generated from the customer
+- **Response**: Response to the marketing campaign

+## Data Preprocessing

+### Engineering Features
+1. Extracting "Age" of customers from "Year_Birth"
+2. Creating "Spent" feature indicating total amount spent
+3. Deriving "Living_With" feature from "Marital_Status"
+4. Creating "Children" feature to indicate total children
+5. Feature for "Family_Size" indicating total household members
+6. Introducing "Is_Parent" feature to indicate parenthood status
+7. Segmenting "Education" levels into three groups

+### Data Cleaning
+- Dropping redundant features: Marital_Status, Dt_Customer, Z_CostContact, Z_Revenue, Year_Birth, ID

+## Data Exploration and Visualization
+- Analyzing distribution and relationships among features
+- Identifying patterns and trends in customer behavior

+## Future Engineering
+- Continuously updating and refining features for better analysis and modeling